Techcps/GSP-Short-Trick/Build and Execute MySQL, PostgreSQL, and SQLServer to Data Catalog Connectors/techcps.md

 sudo chmod +x techcps1.sh
 ./techcps1.sh
 ```
-### Now this can take around 10 to 15 minutes to complete
+### 🚨Now this can take around 10 to 15 minutes to complete
 > Make sure your laptap will not go for a sleep, so just wait and watch

 ```